 One summer day in 1996, Hans Ohlin, the fifty-year old chief of coronary care at the University of Lund Hospital in Sweden, sat down in his office with a stack of two thousand two hundred and forty electrocardiograms.
 Each test result consisted of a series of wavy lines, running from left to right on a letter size page of graph paper.
 Ohlin read them alone so that he would not be disturbed and scanned them one at a time, seperating them into two piles according to whether or not he thought that the patient was having a heart attack at the time the electrocardiogram was recorded.
 To avoid fatigue and inattention, he did his work over the course of a week, sorting through the EKGs in shifts no longer than two hours.
 He wanted no careless errors because the stakes were too high.
 Hans was going head to head with a computer.
 The electrocardiogram is one of the most common of diagnostic tests performed more than fifty million times a year in the United States alone.
 Electrodes are placeed on the skin to puck up the low-vlotage electrical impulses that travel through the heart muscle, and then those impulses are reflected in the waves on a EKG printout.
 The theory behind an EKG is that in a heart attack a portion of the muscle dies, causing the electrical impulses to change course when they travel around the dead tissue.
 Sometimes those changes are obvious more than they are subtle or in medical argot, "nonspecific".

 Hank Goodman was a former orthopedic surgeon.
 He's fifty-six years old and 6'1'' with thick brown hair and outsized hands.
 He is calm and confident, he is a man used to fix bones.
 At one time, before his license was taken away, he was a highly respected surgeon.
 "He could do some of the best, most brilliant work around," one of his orthopedic partners had told Atul.
 When other doctors needed an orthopedist for family and friends, they called him.
 For more than a decade, Hank was among the busiest surgeons in his area.
 But somewhere along the way things started to go wrong.
 He began to cut corners, became sloppy and patients started to get hurt or very severly hurt.
 Colleagues who had once admired him grew apalled.
 One horrible thing, is that it was years before he was told to stop.
+When people hear of bad doctors they usually hear about awful, discusting, cruel people like Harold Shipman who murdered fifteen patients with lethal doses of narcotics or Johns Ronald Brown who worked without a license and amputated a mans left leg when he was perfectly healthy.
+This wasn't the problem though with Goodman.
+He was simply just growing old and senile and wouldn't retire.
+I don't know if it's beecause he loves the job or just won't admit to himself that he needs to quit.
+But when people are getting hurt or possibly even dying and your whole status goes down, that could be a big sign to stop working.
+One lesson I learned is to listen to your body and let it stop when it needs to.

 In the reading today there was a quote that said, "They had to learn how to operate in a much reduced space."
 I can relate this to many things in life.
 First, I went on a trip to Kentucky last summer with my dad and we brought a tent that was the suitable for one person.
 Of course both of us had to sleep in it and the first couple nights were very rough, but I had to learn to deal with it because that was the size of the tent and amount of space I would be sleeping in for the rest of the week.
 Second, there were many conflicts with this reduced space because there were several surgeons that had to be doing the surgery at a time.
 With a small space like that, it could be very difficult to get the tools needed and move around without knocking things over or running into them.
 Since this was their job and were forced to work in a smaller space, they had to put up with it and couldn't complain if they wanted to keep their job.
 Life is short and there are many other things worse than a smaller work space!

+I was thinking about it the other day and asked myself, "what if I were one of those patients that were tested on, or one of those patients who was one of the first to do surgery on that had never been done before?..."
+To me that is a very scary thought.
+There is always something new coming out, and new technology, tools, etc. Something could always go wrong, even when a doctor is performing a surgery they have done thousands of times.
 I read something very interesting; there is a defect where the child is born with their heart's outflow vessels transposed, which means that the aorta emerges from the right side instead of the left of the heart and the artery to the lungs emerges from the left instead of the right.
 Now, as a result to this defect, blood coming in is pumped right back out to the body rather than first being pumped to the lungs, to be oxygenated.
 This is unsurvivable.
 The babies died blue, fatigued and never knowing what it was to get enough breath.
+Surgeons being as smart as they are came up with a procedure called the Senning procedure (creating a passage inside the heart to let blood from the lungs cross backward to the right heart) which allowed children to live into adulthood.
+Unfortunately, the patients' hearts eventually failed.

 Spider man is probably one of my favorites because he saves so many lives.
 Plus he looks cool and can pretty much do anything.